ronanpatrick/lasso-feature-selection-student-performance/README.md

 # Student Performance: Feature Selection (Lasso Regression)

-> **Project Objective:** To identify the most significant demographic and academic predictors of student success using Lasso Regression, and to evaluate the performance trade-offs between a high-dimensional complex model and a simple baseline model.
+> **Objective:** To identify the most significant demographic and academic predictors of student success using Lasso Regression, and to evaluate the performance trade-offs between a high-dimensional complex model and a simple baseline model.

-## Project Overview
+## Overview
 This repository contains a regression analysis focusing on **Feature Selection**.
 Using a dataset of secondary school student performance, the project implements `LassoCV` to penalize and eliminate non-contributing variables from a large pool of socio-economic and behavioral features.

-The core insight of this study demonstrates that while Lasso successfully identified statistically significant factors (like maternal education and absences), a simple baseline model relying strictly on past academic performance (G1 and G2 grades) ultimately achieved a lower RMSE and higher $R^2$ score.
+The core insight of this study demonstrates that while Lasso successfully identified statistically significant factors (like maternal education and absences), a simple baseline model relying strictly on past academic performance (G1 and G2 grades) ultimately achieved a lower RMSE and higher R² score.
 This highlights the vital data science principle of model parsimony: more features do not inherently yield better predictive power.

 **A full summary of the correlation analysis, selected features, and model performance metrics is available in the included PDF Analysis Report.**